Public Power Week 2026

 Drawings & Giveaways

-Stop by the KPUB lobby during Public Power Week, Monday through Friday between 8 a.m. and 5 p.m., to enjoy free cookies, pick up LED light bulbs (limit of 4 per customer), grab a 2026 KPUB calendar, and enter for a chance to win a smart Nest thermostat.
+Stop by the KPUB lobby during Public Power Week, Monday through Friday between 8 a.m. and 5 p.m., to enjoy free cookies, pick up LED light bulbs (limit of 4 per customer), grab a 2027 KPUB calendar, and enter to win a smart Nest thermostat.
+We’ll also have these giveaways in the park!

 The thermostat package includes free installation, plus an HVAC system inspection and tune-up!
 The winner will be drawn at 1 p.m. during the Bucket Truck Ride Event, and you don’t need to be present to win.